 Resourceful: Musicians are not just hard workers… we are hard independent workers.
 How I practice is different than how you will practice.
 Each individual needs to determine his or her best system for personal practice and growth (i.e. time of day, setting, warm-up regimen, etc.).
 Own it, and work toward mastering it on a daily basis.
 Make changes, as needed.

 Resilient: We are never going to get better if we are not challenged – and if we are not given criticism at some level.
 Take in the bad stuff: accept it, learn from it, appreciate the lesson, and move on.
 It may hurt, it may not always be pretty, but it will make you stronger (and pretty darn savvy).
 Bonus: you’ll end up with some great stories, which segues into my next point beautifully…

 Interesting: The less common you are, the better.
-There are a lot of cookie cutter musicians out there.
-You don’t have to follow the same path to ensure success.
+You don’t have to follow the same path as everyone else to ensure success.
 Let your personality shine – and let it show through in your work.
 You be you!